-Silt Traps/Sumps - Know the Rules
+Silt Traps / Sumps

 A silt trap or sump acts as a sediment trap for dirty water

 run-off.
 They are quick and easy to install before operations begin.
 They should be made large enough to cope with heavy rainfall events, and more can be installed if weather conditions deteriorate or the working area increases.